 Kid-friendly Halloween activities can be hard to find if you live in an apartment complex or busy neighborhood with few other kids.
-But DC has no shortage daytime trick-or-treat events to celebrate spooky season.
+But Washington, DC has no shortage of daytime trick-or-treat events to celebrate spooky season.

-Boo at the Zoo: Take your kids dressed in their Halloween best to the National Zoo October 28, 29, or 30 at 5:30 pm to enjoy 30 treat stations.
+Boo at the Zoo: 2023 TBD.
+Take your kids dressed in their Halloween best to the National Zoo October 28, 29, or 30 at 5:30 pm to enjoy 30 treat stations.
 Plus, find after hours viewing of the Elephant Community Center, Small Mammal House, Reptile Discovery Center, and more!
 Tickets are $35 for non members.
 Everyone over 2 needs a ticket.
 Ideal for ages 4-12.

-Family Trick-or-Treat at Metrobar: Bring the whole family to Metrobar near the Rhode Island metro stop from 3 to 6 pm on October 29.
+Family Trick-or-Treat at Metrobar: 2023 TBD.
+Bring the whole family to Metrobar near the Rhode Island metro stop from 3 to 6 pm on October 29.
 Dress up in your best costume for treats, live music, and spooky entertainment.
 Free admission.

-Hill-o-ween: Capitol Hill’s largest Halloween Festival is back in person this year on Friday, October 29 from 5:30 to 7:30 pm.
+Hill-o-ween: Capitol Hill’s largest Halloween Festival is back in person this year on Friday, October 27 from 5:00 to 8:00 pm.
 Find pumpkin carving, dance parties, and a costume contest.
 Located in Eastern Market on 7th Street.

 Back Home on the Farm in Harrisonburg, Virginia: This pumpkin patch is a trek from DC but worth it for fewer crowds and a day in the Shenandoah Valley.
 Here you’ll find a petting zoo, pig races, a carousel, games, and a huge corn maze.
 Don’t forget to take a hayride to the pumpkin patch!
 Tickets are $12 daily.
-The fall season is long – September 6 to October 30.
+The fall season is long – September 1 to October 31.
 Plus, check out their blog for kid-friendly craft and cooking ideas.
 Read about our visit!

-Jumbo’s Pumpkin Patch in Middletown, Maryland: Jumbo’s has a petting zoo, pony rides, a corn maze, and a hayride to the pumpkin patch.
+Jumbo’s Pumpkin Patch in Middletown, Maryland: 2023 dates TBD.
+Jumbo’s has a petting zoo, pony rides, a corn maze, and a hayride to the pumpkin patch.
 There is also a store where you can purchase jellies and bakery items as well as seasonal wreaths, crafts, and candles.
 Open daily from 10 am to 6 pm from September 24 to October 31.
 Admission includes hayrides, corn maze, petting zoon, and games.
-Pay as you go for pumpkins, food, corn canon, and face painting.
+Pay as you go for pumpkins, food, corn cannon, and face painting.
 Read about our visit!